usdoj-crt/beta-ada/_pages/file-a-complaint.md

 1. Online
 Follow instructions on the [DOJ site](https://civilrights.justice.gov/report/)
 1. Mail
-Fill out and send the paper [ADA complaint form](https://beta.ada.gov/CRT-ReportPDF-Sep2021-508.pdf)or a letter containing the same information, to:
+Fill out and send the paper <a href="CRT-ReportPDF-Sep2021-508.pdf">ADA complaint form</a> or a letter containing the same information, to:
 >U.S. Department of Justice
 Civil Rights Division
 950 Pennsylvania Avenue, NW